Preschool Program Information

 Financial Aid

 Please see Paying for Preschool for complete information on financial aid options.
+Financial aid is limited and is not available for students who are age-eligible to attend kindergarten, regardless of other qualifying factors.

 Program Requirements

 Centennial Preschool students must be the required age for a class as of September 1 of the school year.
-(January 1, 2025 for Centennial Outdoor Explorers Preschool.)

 Early Childhood Screening is required to attend Centennial Preschool.
 See here for more information.